 The number of applications for small scale retail An increase in the number of small scale retail Adoption 2016 No increase in the number of small scale retail

-development permitted.
+proposals permitted.
 AMR 2017 proposals permitted for 2 consecutive years.

 AMR 2018 consecutive years.

 AMR 2019

 AMR 2020

 AMR 2021

+AMR 2022

 Action

-- Two applications for small scale retail (13) were approved in the monitoring period, both changes of use. - This is the same number as were approved in the last monitoring period, which was an increase in the number approved in 2019-2020.
+- Three applications for small scale retail (12)were approved in the monitoring period, only one of which was from residential to retail.
+The remaining two were for changes of use within retail uses. - As only one application was approved during this monitoring period, this is a reduction on the previous 2 years.
 This therefore does not constitute a trigger for this indicator.